- Career + Alumni

 - About SCAD

-Each student who participates in Summer Seminars selects two workshops.
-In Savannah, students may select any two options below.
+Each SCAD Summer Seminars participant will select two workshops per session.
+In Savannah, students may select any two of the following options:

 Students learn the basic principles of animation and develop an understanding of character movement, screen design and storytelling.
 Students explore a variety of digital and analog animation techniques while completing short films.